Pitmairen/selection-search/README.md

 #Changelog

+*next-release*
+- Treat content editable elements the same as textareas and input elements (thanks to @bijancamp)
+- Add option to show tooltips when hovering the search engines in the popup

 *0.8.7*
 - Add option to position the auto popup button relative to the mouse
 - Fix preview of the auto popup button on options page

 *0.8.6*
 - Try to reload icons if they don't load the first time